scrabbletank/farhome-rules/rulesdoc.md

 On hit inflicts poison 1, or poison 2 on a critical.
 Lasts for 10 minutes.

 ##### Nightbleed Poison
-On hit deals 1 wound in poison damage, adding a wound die on a critical.
+On hit deals 1/0 in poison damage, adding 0/1 on a critical.

 ##### Paralyzing Poison
 On hit inflicts poison 1, or poison 2 on a critical.
 The creature gains Paralyze equal to the level of poison as long as they are poisoned.
 Lasts for 10 minutes.